Food poisoning

 - diarrhoea

-The symptoms usually start within a few days of eating the food that caused the infection.
+The symptoms usually start within a few hours or a few days of eating food that caused the infection.

-Sometimes they start after a few hours or not for a few weeks.
+Sometimes symptoms do not start for a few weeks.

 How to treat food poisoning yourself